Don’t hide from the rain this winter, instead purchase a rain jacket designed to keep you dry and protected when the clouds open up.

 WHAT IS DWR?

 A DWR coating has a lifespan and is affected by increased use, abrasions and dirt, and will wear off over time.
-Nikwax Tech Wash is used to treat jackets with a DWR coating, increasing the lifespan of the jacket.
+Nikwax Tech Wash is used to treat rain jackets with a DWR coating, increasing the lifespan of the rain jacket.

 RAIN JACKET FEATURES & TERMINOLOGY

-Rainwear jackets have a tendency to feature many zips, from a full front zip to pockets and pit zips.
+Rainwear jackets have a tendency to feature many zips, from a full front zip to pockets and even pit zips.
 To ensure that water does not penetrate through the zipper, all zip systems feature a water-resistant zip or a storm flap.
 Storm flaps either have a single or double layer.

 FIRST ASCENT WATERPROOF FABRIC